KojoGyamfi/data-risk-analytics-portfolio/project-1-var-dashboard/README.md

 #  Daily VaR & Risk Dashboard

-A streamlined, interactive Streamlit application for computing and visualizing portfolio Value-at-Risk (VaR), Expected Shortfall, and Volatility using real market data.
+An interactive dashboard built utilising Python with Streamlit to visualise historic and parametric Value-at-Risk (VaR), Expected Shortfall, and Volatility of an Equities portfolio using real market data sourced from the Yahoo Finance API.
 ---

 ## Features